susstevedev/gr8brik/README.md

 ## contributing

-If you find a bug or have a feature request, please [open an issue](https://github.com/susstevedev/gr8brik/issues) or submit a pr.
+If you find a bug or have a feature request, please [open an issue](https://github.com/susstevedev/gr8brik/issues) or submit a PR.